-Melbourne has an extensive public transport system and SIT is conveniently located close to bus stops (Kendall ST/Overton Rd) and a train station (Williams Landing catch Werribee line).
+Melbourne has an extensive public transport system and SIT is conveniently located close to bus stops (Foleys Rd) and a train station (Deer Park station).
 Before you use any public transport, whether it is a train, tram or bus, you are required to purchase a Myki (stored value travel card).
-These can be purchased at all train stations and at some newsagents.
+These can be purchased at all train stations and at some convenience stores.